CSC-DevOps/Caches/Basics.md

 ``` | {type: 'terminal'}
 ```

-Modify the code to add a new route, `/dayofweek` that will return the current day of the week.  *Hint:*
+Modify the code to add a new route, `/dayofweek` that will return the current day of the week as a number.  *Hint:* You can use `new Date()` to obtain an object with the current time.

 ```js | {type: 'file', path: 'basics/routes/simple.js'}
 const routes = require('express').Router();